venkatesh-reddy679/Prometheus-alertmanager-project/README.md

       example: curl -X POST http://<prometheus-ip>:9090/api/v1/query --data "query=up" --data "time=unixtimestamp"

 Prometheus comes with various components like
-1. Exporters: Prometheus basically operates based on pull model, means that when targets expose metrics, then prometheus server scrapes them periodically.
+1. ***Exporters***: Prometheus basically operates based on pull model, means that when targets expose metrics, then prometheus server scrapes them periodically.
 By default, targets like servers (linux or windows) or applications doesn't expose metrics.
 So Promethues provides exporters like Node exporters (for linux servers), Windows exporters (for windows servers), blackbox exporters (for monitoring the performance and health of endpoints) which should be installed on the specific target and responsible for collecting metrics from the targets and expose the in a format that the prometheus can understand and scrape.
-2. Prometheus-client libraries: Thes libraries enable us to instrument custom-built application developed in python, java, ruby, and go to expose custome metrics like total number of requests to an api, total no of errors, and so on.
+2. ***Prometheus-client libraries***: Thes libraries enable us to instrument custom-built application developed in python, java, ruby, and go to expose custome metrics like total number of requests to an api, total no of errors, and so on.
-3. Pushgateway: Prometheus may not be able to scrape short-lived jobs which are configured as targets as they run for shorter period of time.
+3. ***Pushgateway***: Prometheus may not be able to scrape short-lived jobs which are configured as targets as they run for shorter period of time.
 To overcome this, prometheus provides a component called pushgateway that collectes the metrics from jobs and expose them in a format that promethue can understand.
 Prometheus scrapes the pushgateways like any other target perodically.
-4. Service Discovery: As promethues operate based on pull model, it should know  about list of target to scrape.
+4. ***Service Discovery***: As promethues operate based on pull model, it should know  about list of target to scrape.
 So, in the case of a static environment, we update the promethues configuration file and restart the promethus server everytime we add or remove a target.
 But in the case of dynamic environment like kubernetes or any auto-scaling  enabled cloud environment (AWS, Azure, GCP) where the resources will be created and terminated automatically, it will be very difficult to update the promethues configuration everytime.
 So, prometheus comes with a component called service-discovery that discovers the list of targets to monitor dynamically.
-5. AlertManager: Prometheus allows us to define alert rules and when any rules is violated, then promethues triggers that alert but it can't handle the nofitications itself.
+5. ***AlertManager***: Prometheus allows us to define alert rules and when any rules is violated, then promethues triggers that alert but it can't handle the nofitications itself.
 So, Promethues comes with alertmanager which actions on the alerts by sending notification to the administrators or corresponding people through gmal, slack channel, sms, etc.

-Steps to install Prometheus as SystemD service:
+***Steps to install Prometheus as SystemD service***:

 with this type of installation, we can operate the prometheus server lifecycle using systemctl